-Value: An S-Drill is essentially a safety drill.
+Value: An S-Drill is an essential safety drill.
 It is important to check that your equipment is bubble free and functioning properly.

-How It’s Done: Ideally an S-Drill is performed at around 5 meters/15 feet.
+How It’s Done: Ideally, an S-Drill is performed at around 5 meters/15 feet; however, it can be performed in shallower water or on the surface.
 When you have attained neutral buoyancy at this depth, you are assured that your BCD is functioning properly.
 A bubble check ensures that your gear is not leaking gas unnecessarily.
-Breathing from both regulators ensures they are both working.
+Breathing from both regulators while submerged ensures they are both working.
 Checking your gauge ensures that you have enough gas for the intended dive.